Religion

 -

-Hannah Arendt on social science functionalism
+Hannah Arendt on the functionalism of the social sciences

 -